 Understanding the graph is one of the challenges most authors face.
-Most times, when you are looking at the graph, you will think that your book sales are disappearing, but your sales are there.
+When you look at the graph, you will think that your book sales are disappearing, but your sales are there.

 Your KDP sales report will display the way you configured it.
-Let’s assume that you set it to display a weekly report starting on Sunday.
-Sales for the week will be showing, and at the beginning of another week, the previous week’s sales will start going backward.
+Let’s assume you set it to display a weekly report starting on Sunday.
+Sales for the week will be showing, and the previous week’s sales will start going backward at the beginning of another week.
 It doesn’t mean that the sales are not there.
-Instead, it means that the old sales are creating new spaces for the latest sales.
+Instead, it means the old sales are creating new spaces for the latest sales.

-By default, amazon KDP displays sales reports for the last 30 days.
-But if you want to understand it better, you can also change it to the previous 90 days.
+By default, Amazon KDP displays sales reports for the last 30 days.
+But if you want to understand it better, you can change it to the previous 90 days.
 You will be able to see your previous sales that are not showing.

-If you want to read more about the sales report, checkout Amazon sales report page.
+If you want to read more about the sales report, check out the Amazon sales report page.

-There are other things that you will see on the page, which includes:
+There are other things that you will see on the page, which include:

-Other things found in Amazon KDP Report Page
+Other things found on the Amazon KDP Report Page

 Historical: Found on Amazon KDP report page.
 It shows the summary of your book sales in previous months.
 It is usually updated on the 15th of every month.
-If you have lost track of the number of books sold in the previous months, the historical page will show you the data.
+The historical page will show you the data if you have lost track of the number of books sold in the previous months.

 Month–to–Date: This shows the net unit of books sold in the month.
 If you have many books published on Amazon KDP, this will give you the sales summary of each book.